Contributing

 First contribution

-If you're interested in contributing, please create a PR, reach out to us or open an issue to discuss your ideas.
+If you're interested in contributing, please create a PR, contact us, or open an issue to discuss your ideas.

 Here are the example steps to submit your first contribution:

-Fork the repo.
-You can also create a branch if you are added as writer to the repo.
+- Fork the DQX repo.
+You can also create a branch if you are added as a writer to the repo.

 git checkout main